jonwillits/Dynamica-Python/README.md

   <li>an action argument array, which the network uses as an argument modifying the action (such as how much to turn if turn is selected as the action, or what to eat if eat is selected as the action
 </ol>

-The input and output layers are connected by a a recurrent hidden layer (techically, the hidden state at time t-1 is an additional sub-component of the input layer, meaning that one of the inputs into the hidden layer is it's own state at the previous time step, like in a simple recurrent network (Elman, 1990).
+The input and output layers are connected by a a recurrent hidden layer (technically, the hidden state at time t-1 is an additional sub-component of the input layer, meaning that one of the inputs into the hidden layer is it's own state at the previous time step, like in a simple recurrent network (Elman, 1990).

 The network learns in two different ways.